balabit/syslog-ng-gitbook/chapters/chapter_5/section_1.md

         return True

     def init(self, options):
-        """This method is called at initialization time""" return True
+        """This method is called at initialization time

+        Should return false if initialization fails"""
+        return True

     def deinit(self):